WenzyWong/bacNeo/doc/Manual.md

 11 directories, 54 files
 ```

-You could remove directories and files other than `.k2d` files within in `reference/bac_na/` to save spaces.
-That would make the structure of `reference/` would look like, which is identical to manually downloaded reference:
+In `reference/bac_na/`, you could remove all directories and files other than `.k2d` files to save spaces.
+That would make the structure of `reference/` look like the following one, which is identical to manually downloaded reference (see [Datasets](#datasets) - [Pre-constructed Reference Databases](#pre-constructed-reference-databases)):

 ```plain
 reference/